jweaver72/EGZUMMER-WIKI/Button-functions.md

 ## `PTT`
 * Push To Talk button.
-* when this button is used to stop channel/frequency scanning, currently found channel is preserved on the screen
+* when this button is used to stop channel/frequency scanning, last found channel is preserved on the screen
 * held together with `Function button II` transmits tone 1750Hz
 * held together with any of the front keypad buttons transmits DTMF codes